modcommunity/how-to-install-skyrim-mods-on-pc/README.md

 * Copying your entire Skyrim folder (`Skyrim` or `Skyrim Special Edition`) to another location on your drive.
 * Backing up your save files:
-    * Found in: `Documents\My Games\Skyrim\Saves`
+    * Found in: `C:\Users\<user>\Documents\My Games\Skyrim\Saves`

 This ensures you can restore from a backup if a mod causes issues.

 ## Install Vortex Mod Manager
-[Vortex](https://www.nexusmods.com/about/vortex/) is the recommended mod manager developed by [Nexus Mods](https://www.nexusmods.com/skyrim).
+[Vortex](https://www.nexusmods.com/about/vortex/) is the recommended mod manager for Skyrim developed by [Nexus Mods](https://www.nexusmods.com/skyrim).

 Here are steps to download, launch, and configure the tool.

 1. Download Vortex from [here](https://www.nexusmods.com/site/mods/1?tab=files).
+    * Unless if you're a premium user, you will need to choose the **slow download** option.

-2. Run the installer and follow the instructions.
+2. Run the installer.

-3. On first launch, it will ask to scan for supported games.
-Confirm it detects Skyrim or Skyrim SE.

-4. If Skyrim is not detected, perform the following steps.
+    * **Windows**: Ensure you have [.NET Desktop Runtime 6](https://aka.ms/dotnet/6.0/windowsdesktop-runtime-win-x64.exe) installed!
+    * Vortex may prompt and guide you on fixing issues.
+3. Now go to the **Games**  tab.
+4. Either find Skyrim from the **Unmanaged** list of games or search for it in the search box at the top.
+5. Click the **Manage** button located in the middle of the Skyrim game card.
+6. This will attempt to add support for the game.
+    * If Vortex has issues finding the game's location, follow the below steps:
-    1. Click the `Games` tab.
+        1. Go to the **Games** tab through Vortex.
-    2. Find Skyrim, hover over the icon, and click `Manage`.
+        2. Find the game card under the **Managed** list.
-    3. Manually set the file path to your `Skyrim.exe` or `SkyrimSE.exe`.
+        3. Click the **three dots** button located to the top-right of the card.
+        4. Click **Manually Set Location**.
+        5. Select the location of your game install.
+    * Ensure you see the game's section in the left sidebar.
+If not, click the **Activate** button under the game card.

+Vortex should now be configured and installed for modding Skyrim!

 ## Where To Download Mods
 The main source for Skyrim mods is [Nexus Mods](https://www.nexusmods.com/skyrim) or [Nexus Mods - SSE](https://www.nexusmods.com/skyrimspecialedition).